pietrushnic/openwebrtc-wiki/Developing WebRTC web applications for OpenWebRTC and Bowser.md

 ```
 All API's are defined in [webrtc.js](https://github.com/EricssonResearch/openwebrtc/blob/master/bridge/client/webrtc.js) if you want to check the source.

+## General Notes

+* **WebRTC classes may not exist until after the page load has finished** - This is because the page needs to download and execute `owr.js`.
+You need to be aware of this if you check for webrtc support on page load.

 ## Reference application
 If you get stuck we also provide a [reference WebRTC application](https://github.com/EricssonResearch/openwebrtc-examples/tree/master/web) that works in Bowser/OpenWebRTC, Chrome and Firefox.